 Conference room acoustics whether large space acoustics or small room acoustics are also undertaken from measuring room acoustics to room acoustics simulation and analysis for best room acoustics results, we can help you improve the acoustics in your buildings and spaces.

 Room acoustics describes the way sound behaves inside a room based on sound sources also within the room.
-The way sound propagates, bounces off walls and is absorbed and scattered by different materials all have to be considered.
+The way sound propagates, bounces off walls, and is absorbed and scattered by different materials all have to be considered.

-We have an extensive knowledge of acoustically absorptive materials and proprietary products available on the market so can work with clients and other designers to achieve design targets without compromising the aesthetic of a space.
+We have extensive knowledge of acoustically absorptive materials and proprietary products available on the market so can work with clients and other designers to achieve acoustic design targets without compromising the aesthetic of a space.